Safety

 Group Cycling Best Practices

-Group riding best practices are based on the preceding "Safe Cycling Best Practices" with additions and elaborations unique to riding in groups.
+Group riding best practices are based on the preceding "Safe Cycling Best Practices" with the following additions and elaborations unique to riding in groups.

 - Never do anything suddenly or without warning

-- Ride in a straight line at a consistent and predictable pace
+- Hold your line and maintain a consistent and predictable pace

 - Give yourself space and a path relative to the rider ahead